simberaj/homesteading-translation/htn_en.md

 ## Promiscuous Theory, Puritan Practice

-Through all these changes, nevertheless, there remained a broad consensus theory of what `free software' or `open source' is.
+Through all these changes, nevertheless, there remained a broad consensus theory of what "free software" or "open source" is.
 The clearest expression of this common theory can be found in the various open-source licenses, all of which have crucial common elements.